Golieb Fellowship in Legal History

-The stipend is currently $20,000, with the possibility of an additional housing stipend for Fellows who live in New York City.
-The Program Committee selects two or three Golieb Fellows each year.
+The stipend is currently $60,000.
+Fellows have access to health insurance and NYU recreational facilities.
 Dozens of Golieb alumni are members of law school faculties and history departments across the country.

 Read more about studying Legal History at NYU Law